bitgreen/bitgreen-node/doc/bonds.md

 where:
 - key is a string identifying a specific settings
 - configuration is a json structure that can be different for each "key".

+- This configuration allows to set the accounts of the operator enabled to submit and approve the KYC (Know Your Client Data).
 key=="kyc" {"manager":"xxxaccountidxxx","supervisor":"xxxxaccountidxxxx","operators":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example:
 {"manager":"5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY","supervisor":"5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty","operators":["5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to set the accounts of the operator enabled to approve a Bond.
+The Bond is submitted from the operator of the Fund.
 key=="bondapproval" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...],"mandatoryunderwriting":"Y/N","mandatorycreditrating":"Y/N","mandatorylegalopinion":"Y/N"}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"],"mandatoryunderwriting":"Y","mandatorycreditrating":"Y","mandatorylegalopinion":"Y"}

+- This configuration allows to set the accounts of the operator enabled to approve an underwriter.
 key=="underwriterssubmission" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to set the accounts of the operator enabled to submit the data for an insurer.
 key=="insurerssubmission" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to set the accounts of the operator enabled to submit the data for a credit agency.
 key=="creditratingagencies" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to set the accounts of the operator enabled to submit the data for a lawyer.
 key=="lawyerssubmission" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to set the accounts of the operator enabled to approve the collaterals data.
 key=="collateralsverification" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

-key=="fundapproval" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
+- This configuration allows to set the accounts of the operator enabled to approve a new fund. key=="fundapproval" {"manager":"xxxaccountidxxx","committee":["xxxxaccountidxxxx","xxxxaccountidxxxx",...]}
 for example: {"manager":"5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY","committee":["5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y","5HpG9w8EBLe5XCrbczpwq5TSXvedjrBGCwqxK1iQ7qUsSWFc"]}

+- This configuration allows to configure the type of document requested (general configuration).
 key=="infodocuments" {"documents:[{"document":"xxxxdescription"},{"document":"xxxxdescription"}]}
 for example: {"documents":[{"document":"Profit&Loss Previous year"},{"document":"Board Members/Director List"}]}

+- This configuration allows to configure the minum reserve required for the insurer (general configuration) (no decimals).
+key=="insuranceminreserve" {"currency":"xxxx"},"reserve":"xxxamountxx"}]}
+for example:  {"currency":"USDC"},"reserve":"1000000"}]}

 ## Query Settings
 You can query the settings above calling the function: